 - “Dog-proof” your house.
 Put valuable objects away until you’re confident that your dog’s chewing behavior is restricted to appropriate items.
 Keep shoes and clothing in a closed closest, dirty laundry in a hamper and books on shelves.
 Make it easy for your dog to succeed.

 - Do your best to supervise your dog during all waking hours until you feel confident that his chewing behavior is under control.
 If you see him licking or chewing an item he shouldn’t, say “Uh-oh,” remove the item from your dog’s mouth, and insert something that he CAN chew.
 Then praise him happily.
-If you suspect that your dog might react aggressively if you remove an item from his mouth, please see our Finding Professional Help article for information about finding a Certified Applied Animal Behaviorist (CAAB or Associate CAAB), a board-certified veterinary behaviorist (Dip ACVB) or a Certified Professional Dog Trainer (CPDT) with specialized training in treating aggression for guidance.
+If you suspect that your dog might react aggressively if you remove an item from his mouth, please see our Finding Professional Behavior Help article for information about finding a Certified Applied Animal Behaviorist (CAAB or Associate CAAB), a board-certified veterinary behaviorist (Dip ACVB) or a Certified Professional Dog Trainer (CPDT) with specialized training in treating aggression for guidance.